metal3-io/baremetal-operator/docs/baremetalhost-states.md

 secret name, and does not have enough information to access the BMC for registration.

+## Externally Provisioned

+An Externally Provisioned host was deployed using another tool and then a host object was created with a link to an existing Machine object and without an Image setting.
+Hosts in this state are monitored, and only their power status is managed.

 ## Registering

 The host will stay in the Registering state while the BMC access